A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Storage

+\textbf{First-In First-Out (FIFO)}.
+FIFO is one of the simplest cache eviction strategies.
+It works by removing the oldest items in the cache once space runs out~\cite{grund2009abstract,grund2010precise}.
+Internally, it maintains a queue where new items are added to the back and removals occur from the front~\cite{mattson1970evaluation}.
+FIFO performs well in environments where data arrives in regular intervals and older entries quickly lose relevance—such as time-series data from IoT sensors.
+Its appeal lies in its constant-time performance and ease of implementation.
+However, because it ignores how often items are accessed, it may evict frequently used vectors prematurely.

+\textbf{Least Recently Used (LRU)}.
+The LRU algorithm prioritizes keeping recently accessed items in memory.
+When the cache fills up, it evicts the vector that hasn't been used for the longest time, thereby improving the likelihood of cache hits~\cite{mattson1970evaluation}.
+This strategy aligns with many real-world patterns—such as search engines or recommendation systems—where recent queries are likely to be repeated.
+Systems like Redis have incorporated LRU for managing in-memory vectors.
+That said, LRU can struggle in workloads where access patterns are periodic or long-tailed, since it doesn't track long-term popularity.

+\textbf{Most Recently Used (MRU)}.
+MRU takes the opposite stance: it evicts the most recently accessed item~\cite{gu2011theory}.
+This approach can be useful in scenarios where users rarely re-access the same vector right after retrieval, such as in certain data processing pipelines or streaming tasks.
+However, in most applications where temporal locality is strong, MRU tends to underperform, as it may discard items that will be queried again soon.

+\textbf{Least Frequently Used (LFU)}.
+The LFU algorithm is a frequency-based cache eviction mechanism that determines removal priority by continuously tracking the access count of each vector data item.
+The LFU algorithm maintains a frequency table and evicts the least frequently accessed items when the cache is full.
+A typical implementation requires maintaining an access counter for each cached item, often using a min-heap data structure to efficiently identify the lowest-frequency items with a time complexity of O(log n)~\cite{lee1999existence, podlipnig2003survey}.
+However, the LFU algorithm can be susceptible to cache pollution, as items frequently accessed in the past may linger in the cache even when they are no longer needed.
+Thus, LFU is suitable for applications with stable and long-lived spot data patterns (e.g., popular product recommendations, high-frequency user profile queries), while its effectiveness diminishes in environments with rapidly evolving access distributions.

-Another way that caching works in vector database is by using a partitioned cache, which divides the vector data into different partitions based on some criteria, such as geographic location, category, or frequency.
-Each partition can have its own cache size and eviction policy, depending on the demand and usage of the vector data.
-This way, the cache can store the most appropriate vector data for each partition and optimize the resource utilization.
-For example, Esri, a geographic information system (GIS) company, uses partitioned cache to store vector data and support map rendering.
+\textbf{Partitioned Cache}.
+Partitioned caching is a common approach in VDBs, wherein vector data are divided into multiple partitions based on specific criteria~\cite{mittal2017survey}, such as geographic location, category, or access frequency.
+Each partition can have its own size and eviction policy.
+This method offers greater flexibility and better aligns caching behavior with application needs.
+For example, geographic information systems (GIS) often partition vector data by region to support fast and localized map rendering.
+When configured well, partitioned caches can improve hit rates while preventing a few high-frequency.